 Traditionally, real estate industry disputes rely on negotiation for solutions.
 If negotiation fails, litigation or arbitration is often initiated.
 Mediation involves the skillful intervention of a third-party professional to help resolve disputes that arise between two or more parties.

 Mediation can be a useful tool in resolving the conflicts that arise involving Board Members and their clients and customers.
 Mediation can resolve controversy, promote amicable resolutions, and reduce the number of cases requiring the more formal and complex arbitration procedures of the Board.

-The Idaho Association of REALTORS® has a Mediation process and in 2012 the Board of Directors approved its mandatory use prior to Arbitration for those Boards that contract with the Idaho Association of these services.
+Idaho REALTORS® has a Mediation process and in 2012 the Board of Directors approved its mandatory use prior to Arbitration for those Boards that contract with the Idaho REALTORS of these services.